-Hi there, Skye Blake here… on the trail of my nemesis, the flea… Don’t ya just hate those things!!??
+Hi there, Skye Blake here with some ideas for getting rid of fleas.
+Don’t ya just hate those things!?

 They bite, and it’s really itchy, those pesky little nuisances!

 If your cat has fleas, don’t panic.
 They’re just part of life with us animals.